-FTC chief says willing to break up companies amid Big Tech probe
+FTC chief says he’s willing to break up Big Tech companies

 “There’s a question about what caused Instagram to be as successful as it is,” Simons said.
 “Was it the fact that the seed was already there and it was going to be germinated no matter what or was the seed germinated because Facebook acquired it?”

-—With assistance from Ben Brody, Naomi Nix and Joe Light.
+—Information from Naomi Mix, Ben Brody, Naomi Nix and Joe Light is included in this report.